TheOdinProject/curriculum/doc/mac_setup.md

 Go to the app in your browser:
 `http://localhost:3000`

-If you have any problems getting anything set up in this guide please let us know in our [contributing gitter channel](https://gitter.im/TheOdinProject/Contributing)

 ## Setting up Github Omniauth (Optional)
 We allow users to create an account on the site with Github OAuth.
 To get this feature working locally follow the instructions in this section.